 Bad takes #4.
 Attacking the phrase “mutation-driven.”

-(This is part of a series of posts focusing on bad takes on the topic of biases in the introduction of variation, covering both the theory and the evidence.
+(This is part of a series on bad takes on the topic of biases in the introduction of variation, covering both theory and evidence.
 For more bad takes, see the links at the bottom.)

 In regard to reports of mutational biases influencing the changes involved in molecular adaptation, Svensson and Berger (2019) write

 Despite the importance of mutations in these two studies, we emphasize that selection ultimately drove these adaptive allele frequency changes, rather than evolution being ‘mutation-driven’ as some might claim [1,7,8,13].